eph/empirical-implications-of-zlb/README.md

 1. Intel Fortran (with MKL libraries)
 2. MPICH2 (i.e., a message passing interface with support for `ifort`.)
 Infinibad is *highly* recommended.
-3. Python (+ associated packages, for figures, tables, and estimation of the linear model.)
+3. Python (+ associated packages, for figures, tables, and estimation of the linear model.
+In particular, the DSGE package is required.
+Install this using anaconda: `conda install dsge -c eherbst`.)
 4. Matlab (for plotting + analying impulse responses and simulated moments)

 ## Additional Fortran Libraries